StefanSchroeder/Gocal/README.md

 Gocalendar can be built with 'go build' in the gocalendar folder.

-Alternatively the following arguments are supported:
+The following arguments are supported:

-  gocalendar YEAR =>

-    Create a 12-page calendar for YEAR, e.g. 2014
+  gocalendar 2014   # Create a 12-page calendar for YEAR, e.g. 2014

-  gocalendar MONTH YEAR =>

-    Create a 1-page calendar for the MONTH in YEAR, e.g. 5 2014
+  gocalendar 5 2015   # Create a 1-page calendar for the MONTH in YEAR, e.g. 5 2014

-  gocalendar BEGIN-MONTH END-MONTH YEAR =>

-    Create a sequence from BEGIN-MONTH to END-MONTH in YEAR, e.g. 5 7 2014
+  gocalendar 5 7 2014     # Create a sequence from BEGIN-MONTH to END-MONTH in YEAR, e.g. 5 7 2014

 There is also a year mode, that shows the entire year on one page.
 Have a look at the examples below to get an idea of gocal's capabilities.

+Gocal was built because of pcal's lack of support for UTF-8 and because I feel that Postscript is obsolete.

 Features